 - Relatively high price

 This unit is rust and slip resistant, making it safe for use in different positions.
-It is created for extra heavy duty performance, accommodating up to 300 pounds.
+It is created for extra heavy-duty performance, accommodating up to 300 pounds.
 It has eight steps, allowing you to reach high up the roof.
-It folds easy for storage.
-At only 29 pound, this ladder is light enough to move from one place to the next.
+It folds easily for storage.
+At only 29 pounds, this ladder is light enough to move from one place to the next.

 - Simple tray to hold tools during work

 The ladder accommodates up to 330 pounds, but it is still light enough at 15.5 pounds.
 Users note especially easy folding and unfolding, which contributes to storage.
 The item is made in grey and black colors with a smooth surface for easy maintenance.

 4. Cosco 20-502ABL 5-Foot Aluminum Step Ladder – Best 5-Foot Ladder